-The Board receives regular updates at Board meetings and Board workshops which assist directors in keeping up to date with relevant market and industry developments.
+The Board receives regular updates at Board meetings and workshops, which assist directors in staying current with relevant market and industry developments.

 Principle 3: Instil a culture of acting lawfully, ethically and responsibly

 3.1 Values

 Starpharma prides itself on a strong culture based on accountability, performance, and ethical behaviours.
 The company's core values are disclosed in its Code of Conduct, Anti-bribery and Corruption Policy, Whistleblower Policy, Discrimination, Harassment and Bullying Policy, Diversity Policy, and other policies, as well as the Environmental, Social and Governance ("ESG") Report.